 They filmed us prepping the food before the segment.

-- 2 cups high quality dark chocolate chips
+- 2 cups/350 g high-quality dark chocolate chips

-- Prepare a double boiler by simmering a few inches of water in a sauce pan, and placing a bowl over the pan.
+Prepare a double boiler by simmering a few inches of water/cm in a saucepan and placing a heat-safe bowl over the pan.
 Make sure the bowl is not touching the simmering water.

-- While the water is simmering, wash and cut your fruits so they are bite-sized.
+While the water is coming to a simmer, wash and cut your fruits so they are bite-size.
 Arrange them on a plate.

-- Melt the reserved coconut cream.
-You can do this in another (smaller) double boiler, or replace the bowl with the chocolate with a new bowl.
+Melt the reserved coconut cream.
+You can do this in another (smaller) double boiler or replace the chocolate bowl with a new bowl.
 It will not take very long for the cream to melt and become smooth.